ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {:codeblock}

-### Add mount target to a file share
+### Adding mount target to a file share
 {: #add-mount-target-api}

-Make a `POST /shares/{share_ID}/targets` call to create a mount target for an existing file share.
+To add a mount target to a file share, make a `POST /shares/{share_ID}/targets` call to create a mount target for an existing file share.
 You must specify a VPC in the request.

-For example:
+For example, see the following call:

 ```curl
 curl -X POST \